 QUESTION: Who must have employee records by work categories?

 – On 1 July 2018, § 30 par.
-1 (a) k) of Act no. Stipulating the obligation of the employer to annually announce by 15 January in electronic form to the relevant public health authority data concerning employees performing work in the second category as at 31 December of the previous calendar year; the employer also provides the employee with the data.
+1 (a) k) of Act no. Stipulating the obligation of the employer to annually announce by 15 January in the electronic form to the relevant public health authority data concerning employees performing work in the second category as at 31 December of the previous calendar year; the employer also provides the employee with the data.
 This provision will apply for the first time in January 2019.
-The scope of notification of data on employees performing work classified in the second category is determined by law in § 30 para.
-3 of Act no. 355/2007 Coll.:
+The scope of notification of data on employees performing work classified in the second category is determined by law in § 30 paragraph 3 of Act no. 355/2007 Coll.:

 - workplace name

 - the name of the professions, indicating the factors of work and the working environment to which the employees are exposed,

 - the number of employees in the workplace.

 QUESTION: Is the registration of employees for category 3 and 4 obligatory?

 – Pursuant to Article 30 (1) (m), the employer shall, in cooperation with the occupational health service, produce annually by 31 December information on the results of the health risk assessment and the measures taken to reduce or eliminate them at the workplaces where the work is performed to a third category or a fourth category, including the number of employees performing risky work, and evaluating the health status of employees in relation to work and submitting it to the competent public health authority by 15 January of the following year.

 QUESTION: Do I need training when working with toxic and very toxic substances (originally with poisons)?
 How often must it be repeated?